octofhir/maki/docs/src/content/docs/getting-started/installation.md

 ---
 title: Installation
-description: How to install FSH Lint
+description: How to install MAKI
 ---

 ## Prerequisites